ColumPaget/xkeyjoy/README.md

 'esc' is the standard escape key, 'win' is the windows key, 'volup' and 'voldown' are the increase and decrease volume keys on media keyboards. 'play' is the 'play or pause' key on media keyboards. 'scrlck' is the scroll-lock key, 'print' is the print-screen key and 'pause' is the pause/break key.

-The modifiers are ekys that can be combined with another key in the style 'alt-z' or 'shift-delete'. 'ralt' is 'right-alt', which maps to 'mod5' under X11.
+The modifiers are keys that can be combined with another key in the style 'alt-z' or 'shift-delete'. 'ralt' is 'right-alt', which maps to 'mod5' under X11.

 SUPPORTED GAMEPADS
 ==================